 A few weeks ago, I found myself at the library with Ella looking for yet another Calvin and Hobbes book.
 Once I found it, I ducked around the corner to the cookbook section for a quick peek and spotted Franny’s, a cookbook I did not know existed.

-I learned about Franny’s, a restaurant in Brooklyn, via Joshua McFadden’s Six Seasons, which includes a recipe for the “kale salad that started it all,” which Joshua created while working at Franny’s.
+I learned about Franny’s from Joshua McFadden’s Six Seasons, which includes a recipe for the “kale salad that started it all,” which Joshua created while working at Franny’s.
 Most recently, I made Melissa Clark’s seared broccoli and potato soup, which was based on a soup made at Franny’s and which, as it turns out, is also included in Franny’s the cookbook.
 There’s a recipe for the zucchini version of the soup, too.

-A quick flip through the book convinced me I needed to take it home, and I no doubt will be adding it to my permanent collection once the library demands it back.
+A quick flip through the book convinced me I needed to take it home, but I’ve since purchased it.
 It’s so good!
 Friends, if you are fans of Six Seasons, I think you’ll really love this one, too.
 The subtitle is “Simple.
 Seasonal.
 Italian.” — what’s not to love? — but what I’ve been enjoying most is seeing glimpses of Joshua McFadden’s food in the pages.
 It’s not the same, but similar.

 Friends, your Thanksgiving menus are likely set, but if you’re still looking for ideas, this might be a good one to consider.